-Are you considering the idea of getting a website or blog built for your business?
+Are you considering the idea of getting a website built for your small business?

-Then this basic guide to planning your website is for you.
+Then this article on website planning is for you.

-- For Part 1 of the article series, go here: Understanding The Website Planning Process – Part 1
+- For Part 1, go here: Planning Your Website – Understanding The Process – Part 1

-- For Part 2, go here: The Website Planning Process – Part 2
+- For Part 2 of the article, go here: The Website Planning Process – Part 2

 - A Basic Guide To Website Planning – Part 3